Commitment to Renewing Life

 19.70%

-1. The terminology used by the Brazilian Institute of Geography and Statistics (IBGE, in Portuguese acronym), defines the Black population as all people self-declared as black and parda.
+1. The terminology used by the Brazilian Institute of Geography and Statistics (IBGE) defines the Black population as all people who self-declare as Black or brown.

-2. At Suzano, the information on diversity and inclusion is gathered digitally in an integrated manner, allowing the results to be monitored in real-time.
+2. At Suzano, information on diversity and inclusion is collected in an integrated and digital manner, allowing for real-time monitoring of results.

-3. For the sake of greater transparency and to adequately address the actions related to race and ethnicity at Suzano, we chose not to consider the international offices in this relationship.
-Thus, the baseline target is 18.7% of Black people in leadership positions in Brazil by December 2019.
+3. In the interests of greater transparency and to adequately address actions related to race and ethnicity at Suzano, we have chosen not to consider the international offices in this list.
+As a result, the target baseline became 18.7% of Black people in leadership positions in Brazil in December 2019.

 Share this content: